 - That all staff members undergo safeguarding and child protection training at induction.
 The training will be regularly updated.
-Our induction and training will be in line with advice from WSCB.
-In addition all staff members will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; and - Our Governing body recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Opportunity will therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy.
+Our induction and training will be in line with advice from the local safeguarding partnerships.
+In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; and - Our Governing body recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+Opportunity will therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - Safeguarding training, including online safety training, is integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - Whilst consider training requirements there will be regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of pupils.